alexlafroscia/dotfiles/README.md

 within the `~/.dotfiles` repository, since the files in your home directory are actually just symlinks anyway.

+# Make `CAPSLOCK` Useful

+I hate `CAPSLOCK` and don't find it useful at all.
+However, is _does_ occupy a really useful place on the keyboard.
+I've found the best use for it to be mapping it such that tapping it sends `ESC` and holding it works as `CONTROL`.
+This way, you can hold it down using your pinky finger as a modifier, or give it a quick tap to pop out of `insert` mode in Vim.

+The instructions for doing this using Karabiner and Seil can be found [here](http://www.economyofeffort.com/2014/08/11/beyond-ctrl-remap-make-that-caps-lock-key-useful/).

 # Resetting Vim Plugins
 Under some circumstances, like with limited disk space (I've encountered this trying to use these dotfiles in a server that my school set up) you don't want